This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 - the employer obtains a labour license from the Ministry of Manpower

-- the employer submits the application to the immigration department of the Royal Oman Police
+- the employer submits the application for expatriate to the immigration department of the Royal Oman Police

 - after the employer has secured the work visa, the employee must obtain a residence card to legally reside in Oman

 - employees can obtain a residence card from the Civil Status Department of the Royal Oman Police within 30 days of entry

 The Oman work visa is valid for two years and allows for multiple entries.

 Oman work visa changing jobs policy

 In the event of employees changing jobs, termination or expiration of employment, employees need their employer to agree and sign a release letter, approved by the Ministry of Manpower.
 Offenses including delay fines must be settled.

 The letter will contain a declaration that both the local government and the sponsoring employer have permitted the applicant to be employed in the nation.
 Without a NOC, the employee must leave Oman for at least 2 years.